ReactiveSets/toubkal/README.md

 reactive applications, liberating your creativity.

 ## Introduction
-Toubkal is a high-productivity, high-performances, scalable, reactive web application framework aiming at improving your productivity for the development of complex applications, reducing servers' environmental footprint, and increasing mobile clients battery life by making an optimal use of server, network and client resources.
+Toubkal is a high-productivity, high-performances, scalable, all-reactive web application library aiming at improving your productivity for the development of complex applications, reducing servers' environmental footprint, and increasing mobile clients battery life by making an optimal use of server, network and client resources.

 ### Development Stage
-Toubkal is already quite reliable thanks to its comprehensive test suite and is currently used to deliver a complex enterprise web application.
+Toubkal is already quite reliable thanks to its comprehensive test suite and is currently used to deliver complex, all-reactive, enterprise progressive web applications for our clients.

 The architecture of Toubkal is now stable, with main components (pipelets, plugs, queries, and transaction) well defined.

 Although the API may still change from time to time, we have entered a more mature phase where the high level API is now quite stable, while lower-level API changes much less often.

-Toubkal should provide a functionally-rich framework by version 0.5 including reasonably complete documentation extracted from the code where it currently stands, and reasonably stable API.
+Toubkal is well documented, including all internals and client-server protocol.

 ### Our Team
 Toubkal is developped by a dedicated small team of experienced and passionate back-end and front-end developers.

-If you are an experienced JavaScript programmer, understand the power of reactive programming and would like to join our team, please contact us.
+If you are an experienced JavaScript programmer, understand the power of all-reactive programming and would like to join our team, please contact us.

 ### Why yet-another JavaScript Web Application Library?
-The short answer is because we are not satisfied with the productivity, performances, and authorization models, of existing frameworks.
+The short answer is because we are not satisfied with the productivity, performances, and authorization models, of existing frameworks and libraries.

-Internet servers are consuming an increasily significant share of worldwide exlectricity production, contributing to climate change and threatening Internet growth as the availability of cheap fosil fuels decreases due to population growth and per capita consumption growth.
+Internet servers are consuming an increasily significant share of worldwide electricity production, contributing to climate change and threatening Internet growth as the availability of cheap fosil fuels decreases due to population growth and per capita consumption growth.

 The power of Internet server is now mostly increasing through the addition of CPU cores, meaning that the key to efficient usage of server resources must shift from raw-single-thread performence to high concurrency and parallelism performance.
 This in turn requires new programming patterns to keep, or increase programmers' productivity.

-Also, one must realize that the bulk of the vast majorty of today's web applications is about controling the motion of data throughout the network.
+Also, one must realize that the bulk of the vast majorty of today's applications is about controling the motion of data throughout the network.
 Such data is no-longer limited to strictly public or strictly private informtation, requiring complex authorization schemes.
-This calls for a framework that allows to greatly simplify the management of user authorizations well beyond all-or-nothing authentication.
+This calls for new programing patterns that allows to greatly simplify the management of user authorizations well beyond all-or-nothing authentication.

 #### What do you mean by performances?
-Our first priority is high-performances, because we believe that performance is the key to better user experience, lowest operational costs, and a lower environemental footprint.
+Our first priority is high-performances, because we believe that performance is the key to better user experience, lowest operational costs, and lower environemental footprint.

 We are fighting simultaneously against:
-- **CPU cycles** that consume energy to run and cool-down servers, slow-down mobile clients, and **drain mobile batteries** faster than anyone desires
+- **CPU cycles** that consume energy to run and cool-down servers, slow-down mobile clients, and **drain mobile batteries** faster than anyone desires;
-- **Latency** decreasing the responsiveness of applications and user experiences
+- **Latency** decreasing the responsiveness of applications and user experiences;
-- **Bandwidth** usage that consume energy, and increase latency over lower-bandwidth networks
+- **Bandwidth** usage that consume energy, and increase latency over lower-bandwidth networks.

 We also want to keep **good performances at scale**.
-Most frameworks either do-not-scale or scale with lower per-server performances further increasing the need for cash while increasing environemental footprints.
+Most libraries either do-not-scale or scale with lower per-server performances further increasing costs while increasing environemental footprints.

-Toubkal addresses all of these issues thanks to its unique **Subscribe / Push** reactive dataflow model that works accross web browsers and nodejs servers, as well as just-in-time code generators and other optimizations.
+Toubkal addresses all of these issues thanks to its unique **Publish / Subscribe** all-reactive dataflow model that works accross web browsers and nodejs servers, as well as just-in-time code generators and other unique optimizations.

+Most importantly Toubkal provides a programing model that can be further optimized while maintaining user-code compatibility.

 #### What's the big deal about authorizations?